elliptic-shiho/primefac-fork/README.md

 * use a **fast** function, in `modinv`
 * use [ecpy](https://github.com/elliptic-shiho/ecpy/) for faster ECM
 * Implement fermat factorization
+* Use [factordb module](https://github.com/ryosan-470/factordb-pycli) for large number

+## Requirements
+* Python 2.x/Python 3.x
+  - If you want to faster factorization, you can use *gmpy* or *gmpy2*
+  - If installed *factordb-pycli* module, maybe factorization some large number.

 ## License
 This software released under the MIT License.